acm-uiuc/til/_til/git/reference-a-commit-via-commit-message-pattern-matching.md

+---
-# Reference A Commit Via Commit Message Pattern Matching
+title: Reference A Commit Via Commit Message Pattern Matching
+category: git
+---

 Generally when referencing a commit, you'll use the SHA or a portion of the SHA.
 For example with `git-show`: